jsreport/docs/docs/live-reports.md

 Now you should be able to run the template and play with the live pivot table.
 You can also add a server side javascript templating engines rendering, [images](learn/images), [child templates](/learn/child-templates) or anything you already know from jsreport.

 ###Export report
-Another feature you can add to jsreport live report is export capability into excel or pdf.
+Another feature you can add to jsreport live report is exporting capability into excel or pdf.
 This can be achieved by calling jsreport server API directly from the live report.
 You basically virtually  create a template with particular recipe like `phantom-pdf` and render it remotely in jsreport server.
-To do it you use `render` function provided by the global `jsreport`.
-The best is to show it on example:
+To do it you use `render` function provided by the global `jsreport` object.
+The best is to show it on an example:

 ```js
 $("#printCommand").click(function() {